hubertlemczak/classable/README.md

 The `Board` model has a `one-to-many` relation with `BoardColumn`, meaning our board can have many columns.
 The same thing applies to the  `BoardColumn` and `BoardColumnRow` models, as a column can have many rows.

 To persist the state of the board, the column and row entries have a position field (type integer), which can be sorted in ascending order and sent to the client.
 When the user performs a drag event, we first check if the target is in the same position (if it is we will early return).
-If the target changed positions, a `PATCH` request is made and we will loop over the target resource to update the position fields in the database.
+If the target changed positions, a `PATCH` request is made and we loop over the target resource to update the position fields in the database.
+Finally, we update the local state to represent the changes.

 After refreshing the page, all of the new changes will persist.